ECAllen/debatehub/templates/about/about.md

 ## How do we fix this?

 1. minimum length posts
-## We are not silicon vallet group thinkers
+2. sources
+3. We are not silicon valley group thinkers.
+We are not Stanford grads trying to make a another bike sharing service or a Vegan recipe site.

+## The mission

+Create a platform which can sustain our group and revolutionize collaboration.
+A platform which allows common men/women to implement collaborative models.